Rodolfo Plaza Montero: Club management

 Some of the players that were compensated totally by using his own funds include Mario Mena, Augustin Ugarte, Santos, Rico, Villagran, Mugertegi, Flores and others.

 Rodolfo Plaza Montero was a great scout and recruiter for the club, when he signed young and promising players, he would pay out of his own funds for transportation, room and board and expenses for these youngsters.

 El Cabro Plaza's vision of his club included not only the development of new players competing in the "cuartas especiales" tournaments but he seeded the vision of what would take more than a decade as an incubator of great players like Marco "El Diablo" Etcheverry, Alumnus of Taihuichi Fútbol Academy.

 In 1971, Rodolfo Plaza Montero shared with Mario Mercado his vision of transforming the club into a self-sustaining professional entity.
 Mario Mercado took notes and promised Rodolfo that if he ever became president of the club he would look at the plan and in that way repay Rodolfo the enormous amounts of money that Rodolfo spent supporting the club.

 Mario Mercado never honored his word even though he used Rodolfo's intellectual property to advance the club.

-Mario Mercado did not attend Rodolfo's funeral in December 2, 1988, perhaps because they did not share convergent political views.
+Mario Mercado did not attend Rodolfo's funeral on December 2, 1988, perhaps because they did not share convergent political views.
 Mercado was a member of Banzer's ADN.